Mizoram: Police seize Rs 6.17 crore meth, arrest two

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-Actin on a tip off, CID (Special Branch) team of Mizoram police in Aizawl, carried out a covert operation across the stretch of a national highway between Tuirial and Zemabawk in the northeastern outskirt of Aizawl and intercepted two cars at Zemabawk area near a Presbyterian church on Wednesday, it said.
+Acting on a tip-off, the CID (Special Branch) team of Mizoram police in Aizawl, carried out a covert operation across the stretch of a national highway between Tuirial and Zemabawk in the northeastern outskirts of Aizawl and intercepted two cars at the Zemabawk area near a Presbyterian church on Wednesday, it said.

 The vehicles were coming from east Mizoram’s Champhai town, which shares a border with Myanmar, it said.

-Upon thorough inspection of the vehicles, 20 bundles, each containing methamphetamine tablets, weighing a total of 18.9 kgs was recovered from one vehicle, while 29 other bundles containing 28.5 kgs of the highly addictive drug were recovered from another vehicle, it said.
+Upon thorough inspection of the vehicles, 20 bundles, each containing methamphetamine tablets, weighing a total of 18.9 kgs were recovered from one vehicle, while 29 other bundles containing 28.5 kgs of the highly addictive drug were recovered from another vehicle, it said.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-The contrabands altogether weighing 47.5 kilograms and valued at Rs.
-6.17 crore were concealed inside the rear body linings and dashboard beams of the two cars, it said.
+The contraband, altogether weighing 47.5 kilograms and valued at Rs.
+6.17 crore, was concealed inside the rear body linings and dashboard beams of the two cars, it said.

-The drivers of the cars identified as T. Vancheuliana (37) and Samuela (38), both from Champhai’s Vengthlang neighbourhood were arrested for trafficking the stimulant drugs, the statement said.
+The drivers of the cars identified as T. Vancheuliana (37) and Samuela (38), both from Champhai’s Vengthlang neighbourhood, were arrested for trafficking the stimulant drugs, the statement said.

-The two drivers along with the seized contraband and vehicles were handed over to a special narcotics police station in Aizawl the same day, it said.
+The two drivers along with the seized contraband and vehicles, were handed over to a special narcotics police station in Aizawl the same day, it said.

 The two accused were booked under section 22(c)/25/29(1) of the Narcotic Drugs and Psychotropic Substances Act, the statement added.